nouhailaaziki/Philosophers/README.md

 | **Blocking Behavior** | Blocks other threads if already locked               | Blocks when the value is 0                                         |
 | **Shared Memory?**| No (used inside a process with shared memory)              | Yes (can be used across multiple processes)                        |

-## Explanation of some used fonctions
+## Explanation of some used fonctions in bonus

 ### pthread_detach()
 Purpose: Detach a thread so its resources are automatically released when it finishes.